 Using automatic coffee makers dramatically reduces the amount of time you spend trying to make your morning coffee brews.

 Your morning cup of coffee should be a luxurious experience.
 French press coffee makers are fantastic for providing fuller flavor notes and a bold taste.
 If you like dark roast, you’ll love French press coffee.
-Pour-over coffee instead provides nuanced flavors, mimicking light roasts.
+Pour-over coffee makers instead provide nuanced flavors, mimicking light roasts.

 If you require bold coffee in the morning, then a French press is right up your alley.
 If you enjoy multiple light cups of coffee, then stick with the pour-over option.
 It’s all about your preference.

 Having more information about coffee brewers is always a good thing.
 The next step is comparing a stainless steel vs an aluminum coffee maker or a stainless steel vs glass French press to get a better handle on the materials available, as well as the different types of coffee makers.